 May 10, 2018 – Hawaii declares a state of emergency during the eruption of the volcano Kilauea, which also triggered multiple earthquakes.

 June – August 2018 – California declares a state of emergency after multiple wildfires ravage the state.

 May 2018 – Category 4 Hurricane Florence hit the east coast causing multiple states to declare a state of emergency.
 After the storm, Florida’s coast was impacted by the red tide so much so that Governor Rick Scott declared a state of emergency in August.

-February 15, 2019 – Current: President Trump declares a National Emergency at the southern border in proclamation 9844 to seek funds to construct a wall to protect the United States from the infiltration of criminals, narcotics, and gang members.
+February 15, 2019: President Trump declared a National Emergency at the southern border in proclamation 9844 to seek funds to construct a wall to protect the United States from the infiltration of criminals, narcotics, and gang members.